Robustness of Delta Hedging in a Jump-Diffusion Model: Robust pricing

 In the sequel we omit the superscript $\mathcal{M}$ unless there is ambiguity.
 A non-exhaustive list of examples for the choice of $\mathcal{M}$ leading to a well known robust pricing operator $C_{m}$ is the following:

-\begin{enumerate} \item \textsc{Complete market: }The set $\mathcal{M}$ can be a singleton set.
-Then its only element is the reference risk-neutral measure $\mathbb{P}.$ Thus, the market is complete and $C_{m}'$ provides a perfect hedge.
-For robustness properties in this case, we refer to the references mentioned in the introduction or Corollary \ref{cor_poisson} below. \\ \item \textsc{Good-deal bound pricing:} Pricing contingent claims by only requiring the absence of arbitrage leads to a relatively wide range of prices; \cite{gdb} outline that prices beyond a certain benchmark correspond to unreasonably good deals.
+\begin{enumerate} \item \textsc{Complete market: } In a complete market $\cQ$ has just one element, so that $\mathcal{M}:=\{\mathbb{Q}\}$ where $\Q$ is the unique equivalent local martingale measure. \item \textsc{Sharpe ratio:} Pricing contingent claims by only requiring the absence of arbitrage leads to a relatively wide range of prices; \cite{gdb} outline that prices beyond a certain benchmark correspond to unreasonably good deals.
 To overcome this, they suggest to narrow the no-arbitrage bounds by imposing bounds on the \emph{Sharpe ratio} in a Brownian setting.
-In \cite{slinko} these results are extended to L\'evy processes, see \cite{jaschke2001coherent} for the connection between good-deal bounds and coherent risk measures, and \cite{staum2004fundamental} for a fundamental theorem of asset pricing for good-deal bounds.
-Using the notation of Lemma \ref{lemma_girsanov}, one specifies
+In \cite{slinko} these results are extended to L\'evy processes.
+In this case the set of acceptable positions $\mathcal{A}$ consists of all position with a Sharpe ratio larger than a constant, say $k$.
+That is